DataDog/integrations-core/calico/README.md

 To configure this check for an Agent running on a host:

-1. Edit the `calico.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Calico performance data.
+1. Edit the `calico.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Calico performance data.
    The only required parameter is the `openmetrics_endpoint` URL.
 See the [sample calico.d/conf.yaml][3] for all available configuration options.

 2. If you are using minikube, use 'http://localhost:9091/metrics' as your `openmetrics_endpoint` URL.